rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Create the database.yml

-Now that yourself again, create a file `$HOME/.msf4/database.yml` with the following:
+Now that you are yourself again, create a file `$HOME/.msf4/database.yml` with the following:

 ```yaml
 # Development Database